 It depends on your ownership status.

-Members of a limited liability company who have at least a 10% ownership interest are exempt from coverage.
+Members of a limited liability company (LLC) who have at least a 10% ownership interest are exempt from coverage.

 Executive officers of municipal or religious organizations or legally registered nonprofit corporations are exempt unless their corporation wants to cover them.